fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 {
-  "researcher_id": "researcher id that sends training command", "experiment_id": "created experiment id by experiment", "training_args": {
+  "researcher_id": "researcher id that sends training command", "experiment_id": "created experiment id by experiment", "state_id": "state id for this round this experiment on this node", "training_args": {
     "loader_args": {
       "batch_size": 32